holographicSol/OmegaFindv2/README.md

 Help:

     [OmegaFind v2] Forensics tool.
 Search differently.

      -l       Learn                 Specify location to learn from.
      -c       Contents Scan         Specify a directory in which file contents will be scanned.
      -d       De-Obfuscation        Attempt to find files where suffix does not match contents.
      -p       Password Protected    Only scan for password protected archives.
      -r       Reveal Scan           Display all file types.
      -t       Type Scan             Display all files of type.
+     -m       Modified Time Scan    Display modified time for all files.
      -s       String Scan           Display all files containing string.
 Used with -q.
      -q       Query                 Specify a search query.
 Used with -c. -c PATH -q QUERY.
      -sfx     Suffix                Specify suffix.
 Used with -t.